makeo/PicoLoader/README.md

 ## Installation & Documentation
 > [!IMPORTANT]
 > Please follow the installation instructions in the wiki.\
-> When not following the instructions, there is a chance fo breaking the flex PCB during installation.
+> When not following the instructions, there is a chance of breaking the flex PCB during installation.

 Get started by looking at the 📖[Wiki](https://github.com/makeo/PicoLoader/wiki/1.-Home)!